RASPIAUDIO/MuseRadio-DEMO/README.md

 ====> ESP32 Arduino 2.0.13

 Install LittleFS plugin in arduino IDE
-Upload your data directory unsing the LittleFS, you might need to use the hidden IO0 button by inserting a paperclip in the headphone jack
+Upload your data directory unsing the LittleFS, if upload does not automatically starts you might need to use the hidden IO0 button by inserting a paperclip in the headphone jack

 to load a precompiled firmware using ESPtool use the command adjusted with you serial com port and file name: